Topic: Virtually Abroad

 In working with people from a foreign country, cultural differences need to be taken into consideration.

 Technology is obviously very important for this experience to be successful and the use of only email and phone would be lacking.
-Current technologies should be applied; the use of collaborate, Skype and Google docs will be expected.
+Current technologies should be applied; the use of Zoom, Skype and Google docs will be expected.
 This will give students a better sense of reality and importance when conducting their task.

 Typical projects may include: